NEW: Video purports to show a meeting between U.N. monitors and the opposition

 “The Annan plan is on track and a crisis that has been going on for over a year is not going to be resolved in a day or a week,” spokesman Ahmed Fawzi said Friday.
 “Sadly, time is a luxury that we don’t have.
 But realistically, it’s going to take a little more time to pull all the strings together, but rest assured that they are being pulled together.”

-There are no big signs of compliance with the plan, he admitted, but he said there are small signs.
-For instance, some heavy weapons have been withdrawn and some violence has receded, he said.
+While there are no big signs of compliance with the plan, he said, there are small signs such as some heavy weapons have been withdrawn and violence has receded.

 Dozens of unarmed military observers are in Syria with a total of 300 expected in the country by the end of the month to monitor the cease-fire and the peace plan.